-You have invested time and money in choosing and buying your essential oils.
-So how do you look after them to make sure you get the most out of them?
+Caring For your essential oils – You have invested time and money in choosing and buying your essential oils.
+So how do you look after them to make sure you get the most out of these precious natural resources?

 Essential oils have three enemies – light, heat and air.